This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Misusing forceps or a vacuum extractor and pulling on the baby with too much force.

-Why File a Lawsuit?
+Why Should Parents File a Klumpke’s Palsy Lawsuit?

 If you even suspect that your child’s disability could have been prevented by better care, you may want to consider filing a medical malpractice lawsuit.
 One reason is to hold those responsible accountable for their mistakes.